Special Olympics Pakistan

-Special Olympics Pakistan is an officially recognized program of Special Olympics International which operates in Pakistan as not-for-profit organization and works with intellectually disabled individuals and help them through participation in sports.
+Special Olympics Pakistan is an officially recognised program of Special Olympics International, operating as a Nonprofit organisation in Pakistan.
+It supports individuals with intellectual disabilities by promoting their development and inclusion through participation in sports.

 History

-Special Olympics is an international nonprofit organization dedicated to empowering individuals with intellectual disabilities to become fit, productive and respected members of the society through sports training and competition.
+Special Olympics is an international nonprofit organisation dedicated to empowering individuals with intellectual disabilities to become fit, productive and respected members of the society through sports training and competition.
 Founded in 1968 by Eunice Kennedy Shriver, Special Olympics provides year-round sports training and competition to 2.5 million adults and children with intellectual disabilities across 180 countries.

 Special Olympics Pakistan was established 1989 with around 20 registered athletes.
 The organization now has over 28,500 registered athletes, over 750 coaches and over 3,000 volunteers with more than 320 competitions held by 2018.

 Sports

 Special Olympics Pakistan provides sports training and held Olympic styple competitions in 11 summer sports and 3 winter sports.